ysboafo-coder/-Environmental-Mixture-Models-Missing-Data-Imputation-Simulation-Applied-Analysis/sim_repo_public_polished/sim_repo_public_clean/README.md

-# Evaluating Missing Data Imputation Strategies for Environmental Mixture Models: A Simulation Study and Applied Analysis
+# Evaluating Missing Data Imputation Strategies for Environmental Mixture Models: An Empirical Study

 This repository provides a configurable R framework for running simulation studies on environmental mixture methods under multiple missing-data scenarios, then analyzing results with a focus on **variable importance** and **variable selection**.